-Statue of Liberty Goes Dark Before ‘A Day Without A Woman’ Protests
+Statue Of Liberty Goes Dark Before ‘A Day Without A Woman’ Protests

 National Park Service Rangers quickly pulled down the sign, but a bronze plaque on the base is emblazoned with a similar sentiment.

-The iconic Statue of Liberty which famously welcomes the “huddled masses yearning to breathe free” to America’s shores, the outage symbolised a rather perfect protest of the Republican stance on immigration.
+The iconic Statue of Liberty which famously welcomes the “huddled masses yearning to breathe free” to America’s shores, the outage symbolized a rather perfect protest of the Republican stance on immigration.

 Apparently the Statue of Liberty lights went out due to a power failure.
 But I would argue women are also protesting due to a power failure.